-Section 7: Symbols and Holidays
+Section 7: Geography, Symbols, and Holidays

 The United States of America is both a geographic place and a political community.
 America has been blessed with geographic advantages.
 Compared to other parts of the world, it has had generally peaceful relations with the two countries on its borders, Canada and Mexico, in addition to having two oceans — the Pacific to the West and the Atlantic to the East — helping guard it from external threat.

 The United States is also a political community, one most clearly embodied in the Constitution but also found in important traditions and symbols, including the US flag, the national anthem, Independence Day, and the Statue of Liberty.